 Layla Morgan Wilde, cat expert, and advocate, with over 20 years experience, founded the Annex Cat Rescue in 1997 and Cat Wisdom 101 in 2011.
 She is also an award-winning blogger/photographer.
 In 2016, Cat Wisdom 101 launched the #BlackCatAwarenessMonth initiative.Book info:

 All the feline photography at Cat Wisdom 101 is by Layla, an award-winning photographer who captures cats in natural poses and environments to provide further insights into their mysterious nature.
-Layla Morgan Wilde is a professional member of the Cat Writers’ Association and a winner of the CWA Muse Medallion for photography in 2011, 2012, 2013 and recipient of certificates of excellence in writing , blogging and photography in 2011, 2012, 2013 and 2014.
+Layla Morgan Wilde is a professional member of the Cat Writers’ Association and a winner of the CWA Muse Medallion for photography in 2011, 2012, 2013 and recipient of certificates of excellence in writing , blogging and photography in 2011, 2012, 2013 and 2014 and Best Book in 2018.

 Layla Morgan Wilde founded the Canadian registered charity, The Annex Cat Rescue in 1997 to create a unique program of fostering and TNR.
 In 2016, she founded the 501 (c) 3 nonprofit Black Cats Tell All to raise awareness and adoption rates for black shelter cats.